This page will tell you everything you need to know when starting student life at University College Birmingham.

 Before you start your course at UCB, check this list to make sure that you have done all of the things on it that apply to you.
 Some of them you should have done already!

-- If you have a medical condition that might, in your opinion, affect your academic performance or have a specific learning difficulty such as dyslexia, you should have already contacted the Academic Skills Centre located in the Library of UCB’s Summer Row Campus.
+- If you have a medical condition that might, in your opinion, affect your academic performance or have a specific learning difficulty such as dyslexia, you should have already contacted the Academic Skills Centre located in The Link.

 - If you are a full-time student on a course which will bring you into contact with young children and/or vulnerable adults, then you will need to complete a criminal record check (known properly as a Disclosure and Barring Service check) before you can undertake a work placement.
 This is a statutory requirement, designed to protect children and/or vulnerable adults.
 You should have received details from UCB of what you need to do but if you have not please contact the Placement Office on 0121 604 1000 ext 2398.

 - If you are a student on a course subject to Fitness to Practise requirements, you will also be required to complete a criminal record check and should bring with you any documents necessary for this.

 - Check the induction and registration dates and times which have been sent to you.